Isabel-S/cs198-sl-helper/README.md

 It is made entirely from scratch, with the frontend written in HTML and CSS and Javascript, and the backend written in Javascript, specifically Node and Express, and uses a MongoDB database.

-It is hosted here: https://cs198-sl-helper.herokuapp.com/
+Locally, the project looks like this: (images tbd)

+It is semi-hosted here: https://cs198-slhelper.herokuapp.com/.
+Most functionality - adding cards, uploading images, loading past cards - is halted with api fetch errors.
+I hope to fix this in the coming months when I have the free time!

-Running
+Running (localy for now)
 -------
 There is a 500mb limit so please don't try to upload images too large of a size.
 I also have some pre mongodb stuff that should be there.

-I also have two collections but didn't how to put that in one js file so I have output.js for teach and output2.js for grade.s

 Features
 --------